KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_volume/README.md

 <figure style="text-align:center">
 <img src="./figures/base-color-absorption.png"/>
-<figcaption>Base color changes the amount of light passing through the volume boundary (left).
+<figcaption><em>Base color changes the amount of light passing through the volume boundary (left).
 The overall color of the object is the same everywhere, as if the object is covered with a colored, transparent foil.
 Absorption changes the amount of light traveling through the volume (right).
-The overall color depends on the distance the light traveled through it; at small distances (tail of the dragon) less light is absorbed and the color is brighter than at large distances.</figcaption>
+The overall color depends on the distance the light traveled through it; at small distances (tail of the dragon) less light is absorbed and the color is brighter than at large distances.</em></figcaption>
 </figure>

 ## Transmission and Translucency